Investing

 Learn more about the fund:

-Visit the fund page for performance, deeper investment details, and fund documents.
+Visit the fund page for performance, deeper investment details and fund documents.

 Key risks

-Smaller-company securities risk: Securities of companies with smaller market capitalisations tend to be more volatile and less liquid than securities of larger companies.
+Smaller-company securities risk: securities of companies with smaller market capitalisations tend to be more volatile and less liquid than securities of larger companies.

-Geographic concentration risk: Investments concentrated in specific geographic regions and markets may be subject to greater volatility due to economic downturns and other factors affecting the specific geographic regions.
+Geographic concentration risk: investments concentrated in specific geographic regions and markets may be subject to greater volatility due to economic downturns and other factors affecting the specific geographic regions.

-Global investment risk: Securities of certain jurisdictions may experience more rapid and extreme changes in value and may be affected by uncertainties such as international political developments, currency fluctuations and other developments in the laws and regulations of countries in which an investment may be made.
+Global investment risk: securities of certain jurisdictions may experience more rapid and extreme changes in value and may be affected by uncertainties such as international political developments, currency fluctuations and other developments in the laws and regulations of countries in which an investment may be made.

-ESG risk: Applying an ESG screen for security selection may result in lost opportunity in a security or industry resulting in possible underperformance relative to peers.
-ESG screens are dependent on third-party data and errors in the data may result in the incorrect inclusion or exclusion of a security.
+ESG risk: applying an ESG screen for security selection may result in lost opportunity in a security or industry, resulting in possible underperformance relative to peers.
+ESG screens are dependent on third-party data, and errors in the data may result in the incorrect inclusion or exclusion of a security.

-Currency risk: Currency exchange rates may fluctuate significantly over short periods of time and can be affected unpredictably by intervention (or the failure to intervene) by relevant governments or central banks, or by currency controls or political developments.
+Currency risk: currency exchange rates may fluctuate significantly over short periods of time and can be affected unpredictably by intervention (or the failure to intervene) by relevant governments or central banks or by currency controls or political developments.

-Equity securities risk: These securities fluctuate in value and price in response to factors impacting the issuer of the security as well as general market, economic and political conditions.
+Equity securities risk: these securities fluctuate in value and price in response to factors impacting the issuer of the security as well as general market, economic and political conditions.